-- Reading: Grade of "C" or better in ENGL 1311 Composition and Rhetoric I or its equivalent - Oral Communication: Grade of "C" or better in COMM 1311 Fundamentals of Communications or its equivalent - Written Communication: Grades of "C" or better in ENGL 1311 -Composition and Rhetoric I and ENGL 1312 - Composition and Rhetoric II or their equivalents - Critical Thinking: Grade of "C" or better in PHIL 1311 Introduction to Logic and Critical Thinking or its equivalent - Mathematics: Grade of "C" or better in MATH 1311 College Algebra or its equivalent - Minimum of 12/15 semester credit hours in the subject-specific content area for certification is sought. - An interview to determine the educator preparation candidate's appropriateness for the certification sought. - Official degree plan: Candidate must have an official degree plan on file. - English Language Proficiency: Proof of English language proficiency must be provided to the NAU-TCP office before an applicant will be considered for admission to the program.
-English proficiency can be demonstrated in any one of the following ways: - completion of an undergraduate or graduate degree at an institution of higher education in the United States; - if an undergraduate or graduate degree was earned at an institution of higher education outside of the United States, check the list of TEA's accepted country list; - TOEFL- minimum score: 89 (Speaking 24, Listening 22, Reading 22, Writing 21). - If a candidate presents a transcript from an out of country institution of higher education, the transcript must be evaluated by one of the approved evaluation entities and reflect a degree comparable the ones issued in the United States. - An applicant to a university undergraduate program that leads to a bachelor's degree may satisfy the English language proficiency requirement by meeting the English language proficiency requirement of the accredited IHE at which the applicant is enrolled.
-[19 TAC §227.10(a)(7)(B)] - Passing score (240) on Pre-Admission Content Test (PACT) administered by ETS.
+- 3. College level Competency: The applicants may use any one of the options below for meeting this requirement: - i.
+Texas Higher Education Assessment (THEA): Minimum scores: Reading 230; Math 230; Writing 220 with no time limit. - ii.
+Accuplacer (Administered by College Board): Minimum scores: Reading 78; Algebra 63; Sentence Structure 80; Writing 6. - iii.
+SAT: Minimum scores: Verbal 500; Math 500. - iv.
+ACT: Minimum scores: Composite 19. - 4.
+College-level skills: All applicants will be required to demonstrate competency in basic skills in reading, oral and written communication, critical thinking, and mathematics. - i.
+Reading: Grade of "C" or better in ENGL 1311 Composition and Rhetoric I or its equivalent - ii.
+Oral Communication: Grade of "C" or better in COMM 1311 Fundamentals of Communications or its equivalent - Written Communication: Grades of "C" or better in ENGL 1311 -Composition and Rhetoric I and ENGL 1312 - Composition and Rhetoric II or their equivalents - iv.
+Critical Thinking: Grade of "C" or better in PHIL 1311 Introduction to Logic and Critical Thinking or its equivalent

+- v.
+Mathematics: Grade of "C" or better in MATH 1311 College Algebra or its equivalent - 5.
+Minimum of 12/15 semester credit hours in the subject-specific content area for certification is sought. - 6.
+An interview to determine the educator preparation candidate's appropriateness for the certification sought. - 7.
+Official degree plan: Candidate must have an official degree plan on file. - English Language Proficiency: Proof of English language proficiency must be provided to the NAU-TCP office before an applicant will be considered for admission to the program.
+English proficiency can be demonstrated in any one of the following ways: - i. completion of an undergraduate or graduate degree at an institution of higher education in the United States; - ii. if an undergraduate or graduate degree was earned at an institution of higher education outside of the United States, check the list of TEA's accepted country list; - iii.
+TOEFL- minimum score: 89 (Speaking 24, Listening 22, Reading 22, Writing 21). - iv.
+If a candidate presents a transcript from an out of country institution of higher education, the transcript must be evaluated by one of the approved evaluation entities and reflect a degree comparable the ones issued in the United States. - v.
+An applicant to a university undergraduate program that leads to a bachelor's degree may satisfy the English language proficiency requirement by meeting the English language proficiency requirement of the accredited IHE at which the applicant is enrolled.
+[19 TAC §227.10(a)(7)(B)] - 9.
+Passing score (240) on Pre-Admission Content Test (PACT) administered by ETS. - 10.
+Other Requirements at the time of application to TEA: Candidates applying for a Texas educator certificate must: - a. be at least 18 years of age; - b. not be disqualified or the subject of a pending proceeding under Chapter 249 of Title 19 of Texas Administrative Code and §228.50 Professional Conduct. - c. not be disqualified by federal law; - d. be willing to support and defend the constitutions of the United States and Texas; - e. pass a criminal background check